Ooh I Do: History

 Together with "Sugar Me" it was her biggest hit in Japan.
 In the UK, some copies were mis-pressed with the B-side label appearing as "Ten Years After on Strawberry Jam" by The Scaffold, that also appeared on the Warner Bros label, although the track that plays is "Nothing Really Lasts Forever" (K 16400), also sung, composed and produced by de Paul.
-According to Barry Blue, "Ooh I Do" is the only song he and de Paul co-write that they fell out over - Blue wanted to release his version of the song as a single but de Paul recorded it first.
+According to Barry Blue, "Ooh I Do" is the only song he and de Paul co-wrote that they fell out over - Blue wanted to release his version of the song as a single but de Paul recorded it first.

 Chart performance

 It was a hit in the UK Singles Chart (number 25), and in corresponding charts in Belgium, the Netherlands and Brazil.
 It reached number 13 on the Capital countdown chart and number 20 on the NME chart.
-It was ranked 50th best single of 1974 by Joepie, a Flemish hit list that was published in the youth magazine, Joepie.
+The song was also a hit in Sweden where it spent two weeks on the Poporama chart.
+It was ranked 50th best single of 1974 by Joepie, a Flemish hit list that was published in the youth magazine, Joepie, as well as on the Radio Mi Amigo year end chart.